ArminJo/ServoEasing/README.md

 This will print internal information visible in the Arduino *Serial Monitor* which may help finding the reason for it.

 # Revision History
+### Version 2.3.3 - work in progress
+- DegreeToMicrosecondsOrUnits() does not convert values >= 400 in order to support Microseconds instead of degrees as function arguments.
+- Improved LightweightServo API.

 ### Version 2.3.2
 - Removed blocking wait for ATmega32U4 Serial in examples.
 - Improved output for Arduino Serial Plotter.